mistu7debnath/Beauty-spot/README.md

 💄 BeautySpot

-A modern and elegant beauty & makeup e-commerce website featuring products, tutorials, and customer reviews.
+BeautySpot is a modern, elegant, and responsive beauty & makeup e-commerce website designed to showcase cosmetic products, makeup tutorials, and customer reviews with a stylish pink-themed UI.

 .